GamablobYT/task_planning/task-planning/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+when new chat is created instead of using default values for models, open a full screen modal which will first ask for the model metadata like which model, temperature, etc. except the system prompt. when the user clicks on next, there should be a file input field that would take a txt or json file which would load a template for the system prompt. on clicking next, the json will be parsed and rendered like it is now and the user will add data to the template.